rgbIAA/viewcube/README.md

-# ViewCube - Datacube [& RSS] Visualization [& Sonification] Tool
+# ViewCube - Datacube Visualization [& Sonification] Tool

-**ViewCube** is a user-friendly datacube visualizer designed to facilitate the exploration and analysis of multi-dimensional datasets.
-This tool enables you to easily visualize and interact with datacubes.
-Additionally, its **Sonicube** interface offers auditory exploration through **sonification**, enhancing the data analysis experience.
+**ViewCube** is a user-friendly datacube visualizer designed to streamline the exploration and analysis of multi-dimensional datasets.
+It enables easy visualization and interaction with datacubes, while its **Sonicube** interface offers auditory exploration through **sonification**, enriching the data analysis process.

+Additionally, the tool allows for the exploration of raw-stacked spectra (RSS) via its **ViewRSS** interface, provided a fiber position table is available.

 ## Documentation